-The Compensation Committee reviews the total compensation level of our Executive Officers each year, considering individual performance, prior years' compensation level, recent operating results, operating results of competitors, projections for the future, other components of the executive pay packages, perceived salary trends in executive base salary among the peer group of Vishay and input on executive performance from the Chief Executive Officer.
+The Compensation Committee reviews the total compensation level of our Executive Officers each year, considering individual performance, prior years' compensation level, recent operating results, operating results of competitors, projections for the future, other components of the executive pay packages, perceived trends in executive compensation levels and design among the peer group of Vishay and the broader market, input on executive performance from the Chief Executive Officer.
 The determination is subjective and the Compensation Committee does not assign any quantitative weight to these factors.

-Beginning in 2019, the Compensation Committee engaged Radford to advise it regarding executive compensation.
-The Compensation Committee assessed the independence of Radford based on NYSE Listing Standards and SEC rules and concluded that its work does not raise any conflict of interest.
+Beginning in 2019, the Compensation Committee engaged Aon Radford to advise it regarding executive compensation.
+The Compensation Committee assessed the independence of Aon Radford based on NYSE Listing Standards and SEC rules and concluded that its work does not raise any conflict of interest.

-In the course of its engagement, Radford developed, and the Compensation Committee approved, a custom peer group of public companies that were substantially similar to Vishay in terms of industry, revenues, and scope of international operations.
-The 2019-2020 peer group consisted of the following companies:
+In the course of its engagement, Aon Radford developed, and the Compensation Committee approved, a custom peer group of public companies that were substantially similar to Vishay in terms of industry, revenues, and scope of international operations.
+The 2021 peer group consisted of the following companies:

-AVX Corp.
-MKS Instruments, Inc.
+- Advanced Energy Industries, Inc.

+Cree, Inc. (now Wolfspeed, Inc.)

-Cree, Inc. ON Semiconductor Corp.
+ON Semiconductor Corporation

-KLA Corporation Qorvo, Inc.
+Qorvo, Inc.

+- First Solar.
+Inc.

+- II-VI Incorporated

+- Littelfuse.
+Inc.

+- Maxim Integrated Products, Inc.

+- Silicon Laboratories Inc.

-Marvell Technology Group Ltd. Skyworks Solutions, Inc.
+- Skyworks Solutions, Inc.

+- SunPower Corporation

-Maxim Integrated Products, Inc. Teradyne, Inc.
+- Teradyne, Inc.

-Microchip Technology, Inc. Xilinx, Inc.